8:30AM - 4:30PM M-F, (304) 263-5131

 How do I Find Out if My House has Elevated Levels of Radon?

 Radon test kits that meet EPA guidelines can be obtained from the Berkeley County Health Department at (304)263-5131 FREE OF CHARGE.
-If additional assistance is needed, a trained professional from our office can be requested to perform the onsite test.

 The cost of making repairs to reduce radon depends on how your home was built and other factors.
 Most homes can be fixed for about the same cost as other common home repairs, like painting or having a new hot water heater installed.
 The average cost for a contractor to lower radon levels in a home is about $1,200, although this can range from $500 to about $2,500.